glartwort/damageTracker/README.md

   Damage reverting will cancel the whole damage.
   - Subtract from Total Damage.
   - Set your Max Roll and Max Hit to the previous max for either (if the reverted damage was a max for either/both).
-  - Note: Damage Tracker only keeps one "previous max".
+  - Damage Tracker only keeps one "previous max".
 If you revert two maxes without setting a new one, the max will reset to 0.
+  - Note that there are cases where you Max Roll won't be found on a revert (ex: if the target had resistance, reverting the damage will leave your old 'higher' roll).